 Studies, however, prove otherwise.
 It’s been shown that using special mixtures, and other questionable construction methods only causes the stucco to be less effective, thus weakening faster and opening up you and your home to potential health concerns.

-Hire a Construction Defective Lawyer
+Hire a Construction Defect Lawyer

 Fortunately, hiring a qualified construction defect lawyer who is well-versed in defective construction can assist you in getting the compensation you deserve.
 For better or worse, there are many instances of homebuilders taking shortcuts or improperly applying stucco, so the right attorney can ensure that the correct steps are taken to file a lawsuit against the original contractor.